fishswing/wide_jira/README.md

 ## Wide JIRA ##

-A simple user CSS to widen your create issue box in JIRA
+A simple user script to widen the "description" box of JIRA

-To use this style, the JIRA URL must start with `http://jira.*` or `https://jira.*`.
+URLs matching `http(s)://jira.*` or `http(s)://*/jira/` will auto apply the script;
+For other URLs, add it to "User Includes" in your UserScript manager.

 &nbsp;